nicholasaleks/graphql-threat-matrix/implementations/graphql-api-for-wp.md

 Documentation: [https://graphql-api.com/](https://graphql-api.com/)

 ## Security Considerations
-GraphQL API for Wordpress provides the following features which should be taken into consideration:
+GraphQL API for WordPress provides the following features which should be taken into consideration:

 <table>
     <tr>